bazel-contrib/SIG-rules-authors/go-tutorial.md

 One of the concepts within Bazel is a rule.
 A Bazel rule defines a series of actions and outputs.
 Toolchains are another concept/part of Bazel.
 The toolchain framework is a way for rule authors to decouple their rule logic from the platform-based selection of tools.
-So we need a rule, or usually a set of rules (a ruleset) that provides a toolchain to support a programming language.
+So we need a rule, or usually a set of rules (a "ruleset") that provides a toolchain to support a programming language.
 The Bazel open-source community maintains [rules_go](https://github.com/bazelbuild/rules_go).
 This ruleset provides the following support: